TinyMan256/Rogue-Company-External-Cheat/README.md

 \
 the driver should load automatically when you run the cheat but if you have a problem with loading driver then the cheat won't work
 \
-goto the %temp% folder and make sure the tinymanrc.sys is there, if you can delete the driver then it's not loaded
+goto the %temp% folder and make sure the tinyman.sys is there, if you can delete the driver then it's not loaded
 \
 download process hacker and follow these steps
 \